 But not all is lost - first off, if you make your coleslaw at home, you're already halfway to a winner.
 No added sugar, excessive salt and those weird chemicals that let the slaw sit on the supermarket shelf for days.

 No mayo, that’s a start.
 And if mayo you must, give it just a lick of it.
-Fermentation is crucial – everyone now sings the praise of fermented foods and kimchi seems to rule the world, so take time, all of 10 minutes of it, and leave your cabbage salted until it wilts a bit and becomes, frankly, much more appetising, especially if you’re using a hammer horror – oops, a hammer head cabbage*.
+Fermentation is crucial - as above, fermented foods rule the nutrition world so take time, all of 10 minutes of it, and leave your cabbage salted until it wilts a bit and becomes, frankly, much more appetising - especially if you’re using a hammer head cabbage*.

-Vinaigrette dressing would suffice very well, thank you, but I’m making a concession here to the chippie-goers and adding some white stuff – but yoghurt actually tastes and goes better with it than mayo.
+Vinaigrette dressing would suffice on the shredded veg but as a concession to the chippie-goers I am adding some white stuff.
+And yoghurt actually tastes and goes better with it than mayo.

 The recipe, with slight modi- and simplifications is that of Tom Kerridge, from his ‘Best Ever Recipes’ book.

 *standard winter white cabbage, as apparently known in Yorkshire.
 No, me neither.
 Blame the Weather Man, he’s from up there.

 - 2 tbsp. sea salt

 - zest grated of ½ lemon